All Episodes

 Not having Wi-Fi in your room, that's a loss.

-But your trip, your business trip, buying that business trip at upside.com, well, that's that's just not just another win.
+But your trip, your business trip, buying that business trip at upside.com, well, that's just not just another win.

 It's a triple win.